ellisjoe611/ellisjoe611/README.md

 Developer who enjoys coffee in the morning ☕, deep-dives into logics during daytime 🔥, and prepares the future at night 🌙

 I started my career as full-stack web developer for enterprise services.<br/>
-Currently as Pythonista 🐍, I'm a backend developer mainly with Python web framework like FastAPI.<br/>
+Currently as Pythonista 🐍, I'm a backend developer mainly with Python web frameworks like Django & FastAPI.<br/>
 Any other languages like JavaScript 📜 and Kotlin(Java) ☕ are also my favorite!

 My personal interests are... 👀